Canadian Trademarks Database Tutorial - Lesson 1: Trademarks in Business

 To effectively use the Canadian Trademarks Database in business, it is important to understand how to use it.
 In this section you will learn about:

 You might have an idea in mind for a name or symbol you would like to register as a trademark.
 Before going through the application process, be sure that the selected name or symbol can be a trademark and is available.
-Doing this early on can help avoid unnecessary conflicts with other businesses as well as potential legal expenses.
+By doing so, you can avoid unnecessary conflicts with other businesses as well as potential legal expenses.
 There are two steps in this process:

 - Find out if your trademark is registrable